-Two quizzes (1 hour each) will be held during the lecture period on Wednesday, October 9, 2024 and Wednesday, November 13, 2024.
-The final examination (3 hours) will be held during the examination period between December 9, 2024, and December 22, 2024.
-The quizzes and final examination will be CLOSED BOOK, and a sheet will be provided containing necessary equations.
+One midterm examination (2 hours) will be held during the lecture/tutorial period on Wednesday, February 28, 2024.
+The final examination (3 hours) will be held on Wednesday, April 10, 2024.
+The examinations will be CLOSED BOOK and a sheet will be provided containing necessary equations.
 No programmable calculators or other external sources of information, including books, notes or crib sheets, are permitted.
 A list of acceptable calculators for closed book exams will be posted on the bulletin board across from the Department of Civil and Environmental Engineering Office: please be sure your calculator is on it!